 A smaller organization that does not fulfill financial eligibility criteria may qualify by partnering with an organization that does.
 One way to do so is to seek out another organization that has the necessary qualifications and that may, therefore, act as a fiscal sponsor.
 In this scenario, the partner organization that meets the eligibility criteria must be the direct applicant.
-The total grant requested may not exceed 25 percent of the applying organization's annual expenses.
-Please refer to the Organizational Eligibility section of the grants program page for more information on the necessary financial qualifications.
+The total grant requested may not exceed 25 percent of the applying organization’s annual expenses.
+Please refer to the Building Bridges Program’s eligibility criteria for more information on the necessary financial qualifications.

 We are part of a larger organization and have little experience in this field.
 How might we qualify for a Building Bridges Program grant?

 The organization may consider partnering with an organization which has experience with programs or projects that engage U.S.-based Muslim and non-Muslim populations through arts- and/or media arts-based experiences.
-In addition, or as an alternative, organizations may considering hiring a consultant to aid the curatorial process.
-Please refer to the Organizational Eligibility section of the grants program page to help clarify which organization involved with the project should be the official applicant.
+In addition, or as an alternative, organizations may consider hiring a consultant to aid the curatorial process.
+Please refer to the Building Bridges Program’s eligibility criteria to help clarify which organization involved with the project should be the official applicant.

 How many Letters of Interest (LOI) were received in previous cycles of this grant competition?

-In previous cycles of this grant competition, up to 100 LOIs were received.
+In the previous cycle of this grant competition, approximately 100 LOIs were received.

 How many LOIs advanced to final review?

-On average, 40-60 percent of organizations were invited to advance to full proposal stage.
+On average, 40-60 percent of organizations were invited to advance to the full proposal stage.

 How many grants are awarded annually?

 It differs every year, depending on the collective size of the projects selected.
+In the last grants cycle 11 organizations received funding.
 This year, we expect to award grants to five to 15 organizations.